 Figure 6 depicts the mean loan value of forborne loans (orange bars) and non-forborne loans (blue bars) by loan modality.
-The mean value of forborne loans is greater than the mean value of non-forborne loans for every modality.
-This reinforces the importance of loan value to the probability of forbearance discussed above.
+The mean value of forborne loans is greater than that of non-forborne loans for every modality.
+This reinforces the importance of loan value to the probability of forbearance as discussed above.